jmcnamara/XlsxWriter/README.rst

 * Cell comments.
 * Integration with Pandas.
 * Textboxes.
-* Memory optimisation mode for writing large files.
+* Memory optimization mode for writing large files.

 It supports Python 2.5, 2.6, 2.7, 3.1, 3.2, 3.3, 3.4, 3.5, Jython and PyPy and
 uses standard libraries only.